 Understanding Healthcare Reform's Long-Range Impact on Medicare and Medicaid

-Medicare Advantage cuts: The government is going to reduce the amount of subsidies it provides for Medicare Advantage coverage, so if you have a private Medicare Advantage plan to help you pay for health-related expenses not covered under traditional Medicare, you can expect some reductions in your coverage beginning in 2012.
-The plans can’t reduce benefits for your basic health needs, but they will be able to cut coverage for services Medicare doesn’t consider primary.
+Medicare Advantage cuts: The government reduced the amount of subsidies it provides for Medicare Advantage coverage, so if you have a private Medicare Advantage plan to help you pay for health-related expenses not covered under traditional Medicare, you may have seen some reductions in your coverage beginning in 2012.
+The plans can't reduce benefits for your basic health needs, but they will be able to cut coverage for services Medicare doesn't consider primary.

 Premium changes for Medicare Parts B and D: From 2011 through 2019, the premiums you pay for Medicare Part B coverage (doctor's visits, medical equipment, etc.) won't go up.
 However, if your annual income is more than $85,000 (for an individual), or $170,000 (for a couple), the government is going to reduce the amount of Medicare Part D premium subsidy you receive to help pay for prescription drugs.

 Reduction in catastrophic coverage threshold: Beginning in 2014, Medicare will reduce the amount of money you'll have to pay out of pocket before your Medicare Part D catastrophic prescription coverage kicks in.
 However, the reduction will only last five years, until 2019.

 Changes to Medicare Part D cost-sharing: In 2012, Medicare made the costs you pay out of pocket for home and community-based care the same as the amount you'd pay if you received care in a hospital, nursing home, or other health-care institution.